Introduction to Cyber Security

 Which of the following is a common data privacy regulation?

-Which of the following is an example of a phishing attack?
+Which of the following is a key objective of the ICO?

-Which of the following is an example of nonsensitive PII?
+Which of the following is a sign of a social engineering attack?

 What is the best way to protect your PII when using public Wi-Fi?